brilliantlabsAR/docs/frame/building-apps-lua.md

 | Low&nbsp;level&nbsp;functions&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| Description |
 |:---------|:------------|
 | `frame.stay_awake(enable)`            | Prevents Frame from going to sleep while it's docked onto the charging cradle.
 This can help during development where continuous power is needed, however may degrade the display or cause burn-in if used for extended periods of time
-| `frame.stay_awake(enable)`            | Prevents Frame from going to sleep while it's docked onto the charging cradle.
-This can help during development where continuous power is needed, however may degrade the display or cause burn-in if used for extended periods of time
 | `frame.fpga_read(address, num_bytes)` | Reads a number of bytes from the FPGA at the given address
 | `frame.fpga_write(address, data)`     | Writes data to the FPGA at a given address. `data` can be a string containing any byte values